 The eNICQ 6 license key can be found by a user with an account to the Member Portal on our website.
 The full instructions on locating the license key can be found in our knowledge base.

-Diagram: SQL Server® Standard or Enterprise Edition installed on server (Recommended)
+Diagram: SQL Server® Express Edition installed locally